devovevo/P3-linear-swe-solver-solutions/README.md

 $$
 where $(u, v)$ describes the velocity field of a body of water, $H$ is the mean depth of the water (i.e. the average) at a particular point, $h$ is how much the height deviates from the mean at a given time, $k$ describes the viscous drag (basically a friction force), and $\nu$ is the viscosity (how much a liquid wants to flow away from itself).
 In some other sources you might also see a term dealing with $f$, the Coriolis parameter, which takes into account the rotation of the Earth.
 However, since we assume we are on a scale much smaller than this, we ignore this term.
 As you can see, these equations are quite the doozy, though if you'd like to know more please see the [Wikipedia](https://en.wikipedia.org/wiki/Shallow_water_equations) or ask Professor Bindel (he knows way more than us TAs!).

 Since this is so complicated, and I have no background in PDEs, I decided to use the simpler, linearized shallow water equations.
-Essentially, if we assume that our height deviation is small relative to the average height (i.e. $h \ll H$) and that the higher order terms of velocity are quite small, through some derivations we have
+Essentially, if we assume that our height deviation is small relative to the average height (i.e. $h \ll H$) and that the higher order terms of velocity are quite small, through some derivations we can reach
 $$
 \begin{align*}
 \frac{\partial h}{\partial t} + H \left(\frac{\partial u}{\partial x} + \frac{\partial v}{\partial y}\right) = 0, \\